-Keep in mind that investing is usually a long-term strategy, conducted over five to 10 years (if not longer).
+Keep in mind that investing is usually a long-term strategy.
+You'll often be looking at five to 10 years (if not longer).

-If you know you're going to need the money sooner than that (to buy your first home, for example), it's probably best not to risk any large sums of money.
-This is because the stock market is volatile and the more time you leave it in your investments, the more time it has to ride out any dips.
+If you know you're going to need the money sooner than that (to buy your first home, for example), it may not be the best idea to risk any large sums of money.
+This is because the stock market is volatile.
+The more time you keep your investments in the stock market, the more time it has to ride out any dips.